-West Virginia RNs – This course fulfills your requirement for 2-hours related to mental health conditions common to veterans.
+West Virginia RNs and LPNs – This course fulfills your requirement for 2-hours related to mental health conditions common to veterans.

 CCMs - This program has been pre-approved by the Commission for Case Manager Certification to provide continuing education credit (4 hours) to Certified Case Managers (CCMs)